 At Baselworld 2014, Manufacture Royale launched the 1770 collection which is named after the year the brand was originally founded.
 Presented in a 43 mm by 11.72 mm case, crafted in either rose gold or steel, the 1770 is distinguished by a 60-second flying tourbillon, visible through the large dial aperture at 7 o’clock.

-A “flying tourbillon” is not supported by a bridge, at both the top and bottom, instead it is cantilevered (being only supported from one side).
-The result, is a better view of the delicate mechanics as they perform their gravity defying ballet, for the wearer and any onlookers to admire.
+A “flying tourbillon” is not supported by a bridge, at both the top and bottom, instead, it’s cantilevered (being only supported from one side).
+The result is a better view of the delicate mechanics as they perform their gravity-defying ballet, for the wearer and any onlookers to admire.

 The dial of the rose gold model has a silvered opaline finish with applied rose gold hour markers that have been diamond-polished by hand.
 Huge rose gold sword-shaped central hands indicate the hours and minutes.
-At 10 o’clock is a power reserve indicator, which reads shows how much of the 108 hour maximum mainpsring energy is remaining (up to four and half days).
+At 10 o’clock is a power reserve indicator, which reads shows how much of the 108-hour maximum mainspring energy is remaining (up to four and half days).

-Animating all the functions of the 1770 is caliber MR03 which was manfactured in conjunction with brand partner Tec Ebauches.
-The manually wound movement beats at 3Hz, has 208 components and features a silicium escape wheel and pallet fork, and a flat balance spring and screwed balance.
+Animating all the functions of the 1770 is caliber MR03 which was manufactured in conjunction with brand partner Tec Ebauches.
+The manually wound movement beats at 3Hz, has 208 components, and features a silicium escape wheel and pallet fork, and a flat balance spring and screwed balance.

-Eveything has been hand finished to perfection.
-The bridges and mainplate have been fine-sandblasted, hand-chamfered and black-polished with satin or perlage finished.
-Additionally, the plate and bridges have finished with a Côtes de Genève decoration.
+Everything has been hand-finished to perfection.
+The bridges and mainplate have been fine-sandblasted, hand-chamfered, and black-polished with satin or perlage finished.
+Additionally, the plate and bridges have been finished with a Côtes de Genève decoration.

-The crown features a MR logo that has been sanded and hand polished.
-Water-resistance is 30 meters.
-Each timepiece is paired with an alligator strap, with alligator lining and hand rolled edges, along with a matching hand polished pin and buckle.
+The crown features an MR logo that has been sanded and hand polished.
+Water resistance is 30 meters.
+Each timepiece is paired with an alligator strap, with alligator lining and hand-rolled edges, along with a matching hand-polished pin and buckle.
 Retail is $58,000 in steel with grey dial and $70,000 in rose gold with silver dial (as shown).